 - Reviewing “Force outs” on terminated employees.
 It is not uncommon for participants to remain in the plan even after they are no longer employees of the company, but the point of emphasis here is to ensure the terminated participants remaining in the plan have a vested balance high enough to remain in the plan per plan provisions.
 For example, several plans have a “force-out” distribution requirement for any participants with a balance less than $5,000 at year-end.
 If this is the case with your plan, the next step is to attempt to contact these participants for further instructions on where to transfer their balances to (i.e. new employer’s 401(k) or an individual IRA).
 Best practice calls for an annual or bi-annual review of census detail to ensure all terminated participant’s balances are in accordance with the Plan provisions.

 By simply addressing the items noted in this piece, you can be well ahead of ball and on your way to a smooth 401(k) audit.
-For any concerns or questions about audit prep, please be sure to reach out to your trusted Henry+Horne advisor or auditor.
+For any concerns or questions about audit prep or possible mistakes, please be sure to reach out to your trusted Henry+Horne advisor or auditor.

 Jesse E. Porras, CPA